aspic2/firstDraft/README.md

 # Fantasy Sports Algorithm #

-This is a small application to help me select teams for my fantasy sports teams.
+This is a small application to help you select players for fantasy sports teams.
 First up is fantasy football.
 Below I will detail what is needed to use this tool, what assumptions are made, and how the selection process works.